davidkra230/MessageEncrypt/README.md

 - [ ] Make a gui.
 - [ ] Make a better app manifest for windows.
 - [ ] Make github actions work properly.
+- [ ] Add obfuscation to encrypted string.
 - [ ] Port it over to android.
 - [ ] BetterDiscord extension?
 - [ ] Allow the creation of an shareable exe with a embedded encryption/decryption key.